 In May 2016, the European Commission and four major social media platforms (Facebook, Twitter, YouTube, and Microsoft) adopted a code of conduct to contrast illegal hate speech online.
 Although these are not legally binding measures, companies commited to remove illegal hate contents within 24 hours from reporting, in line with national laws, and in particular with those transposing the EU's framework decision on racism and xenophobia and the directive on electronic commerce .

 The application of the code of conduct is monitored and described in periodical reports by the European Commission.
-According to the latest report (January 2018), the companies have removed on average 70% of the contents reported by users and civil society organisations.
-Removals have constantly increased over the last 18 months: they made up 28% of cases when the first monitoring report was published.
-However, there are differences between platforms: for example, Twitter is quite slow or reluctant to remove contents, following up on only 46% of reports.
-Significant national differences also emerged: removal percentages range from Croatia's 37% to Germany's 100%.
+According to the latest report (February 2019), the companies have removed on average 71,7% of the contents reported by users and civil society organisations.
+Removals have constantly increased over in the period between May 2017 to December 2018.
+Nonetheless, there are differences between platforms: for example, Twitter is quite slow or reluctant to remove contents, following up on only 43,5% of reports (as of December 2018).
+Significant national differences also emerged: removal percentages range from Portugal's 38% to Cyprus's 100%.

 The European Commission's choice to entrust private companies with such a significant role has been criticised under several aspects.
 This approach seems to foreshadow a privatisation of the fundamental rights regime, whereby large technological platforms act as law-makers, judges, and executors, bypassing supervision by the judiciary .
 As argued by the Centre for Democracy and Technology , a think-tank dealing with civil rights protection online, the absence of juridical supervision is very problematic , especially because hate speech issues require an open, transparent public debate.